Redon, Ille-et-Vilaine: History

 Very little information exists about this area before 832; however, it would seem that there was a parish by the name of Riedones which gave the town its name.
-In 832, Conwoion, a Breton monk with the help of the Carolingian Emperor Louis the Pious founded the abbey of Saint-Sauveur de Redon.
-Today, documents relating to the life of the abbey still exist.
+In 832, Conwoïon, a Breton monk with the help of the Carolingian Emperor Louis the Pious founded the abbey of Saint-Sauveur de Redon.
+Today, documents relating to life within the abbey still exist.

 The town developed around the abbey until a small rural community of 6,000 inhabitants was formed in the 1960s.

 In the Middle Ages, Redon benefitted from maritime commerce due to its location on the Vilaine.

 Population

 Inhabitants of Redon are called Redonnais/Redonnaises in French.

 Breton language

 The municipality launched a linguistic plan through Ya d'ar brezhoneg on 10 October 2008.

 In 2008, 14.31% of primary-school children attended bilingual schools.